YomNom/25LiveREDO/README.md

 Express scheduling is not intuitive, involves clicking or trying out too many "boxes" on the website, and lacks clarity about whether bookings are confirmed.
 Impact: Users often feel unsure about whether they’ve successfully reserved a room, which undermines the purpose of a quick scheduling feature.

+# Redesign Implementation
+## Design Sketches
+The initial design and layout of the 25LiveREDO interface were conceptualized using Figma.
+These sketches provided a blueprint for the user-friendly redesign and guided the development process to ensure a seamless user experience.
+You can view our Figma sketches here: https://www.figma.com/design/TEEp2ZRlAZX6kpkigvbFUI/25Live?node-id=0-1&t=TVDlEgaWrWO6NKoO-1

 ## Data Unsecured
 The website does not ask for your login upon visiting the site and gives a guest user access to all events and location information hosted by the organization, which shouldn't be accessible by a guest user.
 However, it is not accessible for a logged-in user.
 Other colleges/universities that use 25Live require login to access the reservation system.
 The only other 25Live we found that did not was the University of Louisville.
 Because of that, this project redesign is the layout for a logged-in user shown in the picture below.

 ![Screenshot 2024-11-19 181854](https://github.com/user-attachments/assets/7c88d7d9-2368-4448-a7fa-65edc34ef0fe)

-## Design Sketches
-The initial design and layout of the 25LiveREDO interface were conceptualized using Figma.
-These sketches provided a blueprint for the user-friendly redesign and guided the development process to ensure a seamless user experience.
-You can view our Figma sketches here: https://www.figma.com/design/TEEp2ZRlAZX6kpkigvbFUI/25Live?node-id=0-1&t=TVDlEgaWrWO6NKoO-1

 ## Layout
 On our main view, there are three components: eventform, list of rooms, and a list of the user's current events.
 The items in the top right are only there to simulate the original.
 We didn't include tasks because we didn't want to carryover any of 25Live's dreams of being a planner.